Regular Potential Games: Introduction

 The remainder of the paper is organized as follows.
-In Section \ref{sec_degen_games_pf_strategy} we outline our strategy for proving Theorem \ref{thrm_regular_eqilibria}.
-Section \ref{sec_prelims} sets up notation.
-Section \ref{sec_reg_eq} introduces the notion of a regular equilibrium.
-Section \ref{sec_reg_equilib_pot_games} elucidates the structure of regular equilibria in potential games and presents two simple conditions that will allow us to verify if an equilibrium of a potential game is regular.
-Section \ref{sec_nondegenerate_games} proves that almost all games with identical payoffs are regular (Proposition \ref{prop_identical_payoff}).
-Section \ref{sec_exact_and_weighted_games} proves that almost all exact and weighted potential games are regular (Proposition \ref{prop_exact_and_weighted}).
+In Section~\ref{sec_degen_games_pf_strategy} we outline our strategy for proving Theorem~\ref{thrm_regular_eqilibria}.
+Section~\ref{sec_prelims} sets up notation.
+Section~\ref{sec_reg_eq} presents a pair of key non-degeneracy conditions that are equivalent to regularity in potential games.
+Section~\ref{sec_nondegenerate_games} presents Proposition~\ref{lemma_second_order_degeneracy} which states that almost all identical payoff games are second-order non-degenerate (this proposition is the technical core of the paper) and sets up notation for analyzing second-order degeneracy (and regularity).
+Section~\ref{sec:general-games} takes a brief digression to contrast proof techniques in general games vs potential games.
+Section~\ref{sec:proof-2nd-order-degen} proves Proposition~\ref{lemma_second_order_degeneracy} .
+Section~\ref{sec_first_order_degenerate_games} proves that almost all identical payoff games are first-order non-degenerate.
+Section~\ref{sec_exact_and_weighted_games} proves that almost all exact and weighted potential games are regular.
+Section~\ref{sec_conclusion} concludes the paper.